prog420/design-patterns-aqa/src/main/java/patterns/structural/composite/Readme.md

 #### Use Case

-* We have a tree structure ob objects, and we want to be able to treat all objects in this hierarchy uniformly.
+* We have a tree structure of objects, and we want to be able to treat all objects in this hierarchy uniformly.
 * This is NOT a simple composition concept from OOP but a further enhancement of this concept.

 #### Roles